SyedHaris/justlife/README.md

 - Mysql 8

 ### Setup
-Set the following application properties according to the environemnt:
+Set the following properties according to the environment in ``src/main/resources/application.properties``:

 ```
 server.port=8087